 6. Circular Investing Specialist

-The concept of the circular economy is gaining more fans every day and plenty of investors are eager to back the movement financially.
+The concept of the circular economy is gaining more fans every day, and plenty of investors are eager to support the movement financially.
 Circular investing is a branch of the ESG investing movement that focuses on investing in businesses that are paving the way toward a more circular economy.

-If you’re looking to pursue a job in finance while blazing the trial to a more sustainable future, then be sure to set up a job alert for circular investing specialist openings.
-A circular investing specialist focuses on directing clients to investment opportunities that support the shift to a circular economy.
+If you’re looking to pursue a job in finance while blazing the trail to a more sustainable future, be sure to set up a job alert for circular investing specialist openings.
+A circular investing specialist directs clients to investment opportunities that support the shift to a circular economy.

 The job often also requires building and simultaneously maintaining relationships with circular economy businesses and advocacy groups.